apache/airflow-site/landing-pages/site/content/en/use-cases/etl_analytics.md

 </br>
 </br>

-## Why use Airflow for ETL/ELT analytics pipelines?
+## Why use Airflow for ETL/ELT pipelines?

 </br>

 Airflow is the de-facto standard for defining ETL/ELT pipelines as Python code.
-Reasons for the popularity of Airflow for this use case are, that it is:
+Airflow is popular for this use case because it is:

 - **Tool agnostic**: Airflow can be used to orchestrate ETL/ELT pipelines for any data source or destination.
 - **Extensible**: There are many Airflow modules available to connect to any data source or destination, and you can write your own custom operators and hooks for specific use cases.